andreifilip98/git-project-manager/README.md

 # Git Issue Tracker

 Git Issue Tracker is a Single Page Application used for managing git projects.
-The client is able to create new projects with all the needed details, to be part of other projects and create issues inside projects, with all details from a git repo.
+The client is able to create new projects with all the needed details, to be part of other projects and create issues inside projects, with all the details from a git repo.

 ## Setup